More and more people want to buy clothes, cars, and other products from well-known brands.

 In conclusion, there are two main catalysts for the lavish purchase of well-known products, and this trend is absolutely negative.

-- The chart below shows the percentages of men and women aged 60 64 in employment in four countries in 1970 and 2000 Summarize the information by selecting and reporting the main features and make comparisons where relevant 73
+- The bar chart below gives information about the percentage of the population living in urban areas in the world and in different continents Summarize the information by selecting and reporting the main features and make comparisons where relevant 56

 Attribute Value Ideal